locationtech/geomesa/docs/user/geoserver.rst

 `repository <https://github.com/geomesa/geomesa-geoserver/>`__.
 It can be downloaded from Maven central, or built from source.

-It is required for Arrow output and raster stores in GeoServer, among other things.
+It is required for Arrow output in GeoServer, among other things.

 Once obtained, the GeoServer modules can be installed by copying ``geomesa-gs-*.jar`` into the GeoServer ``lib`` directory.